kalerukoushik/ambulance_tracking/README.md

 # Ambulance and Patient Tracking

 ## Instructions
-  1. open Commnd prompt or Terminal
+  1. Open Commnd prompt or Terminal
   2. Download the project folder using command https://github.com/kalerukoushik/ambulance_tracking.git (this won't work in windows unless you download Git - https://git-scm.com/downloads) or just download the zip file.
   3. cd ambulance_tracking